 |

 the land (now 15 acres), my house, and other buildings to Rudolf and Leona Fritsch.
 To the right we again seen the sale of the "Historic site" announced

 in the paper.
 This time as "one of Monmouth's County's most historic sites".
-Below is a picture of the house from a 1953 Star Ledger article.
-In it Ralph Fritsch, the son of the
+Below is a picture of the house from a 1952 Asbury Park Press article.
+Ralph Fritsch, the son of the

 owner stated that the rebuilding done under his family to that time had probably restored the farmhouse to something very

 like its original (after the 1895 renovation) appearance.
-The two additions on the south side had not been added yet.
+At least one additions on the south side had been added by this

 The Fritsch's were champion

-dog breeders.
-The kennel was my existing garage.
-The concrete footings for the outdoor dog runs are still on two sides of
+the Kennel showing Ralph and his sister.
+The concrete footings for the outdoor dog runs are still on two sides of the garage.
+The Fritschs called the estate "Mount Pleasant

+|